contentstack/contentstack-javascript/README.md

     <script type="text/javascript" src="/path/to/contentstack.min.js"></script>;

-To initialize the SDK, you will need to specify the API Key, Access Token, and Environment Name of your stack.
+To initialize the SDK, you will need to specify the API Key, Delivery Token, and Environment Name of your stack.

-    const Stack = Contentstack.Stack("api_key", "access_token", "environment_name");
+    const Stack = Contentstack.Stack("api_key", "delivery_token", "environment_name");

 #### For Node.js